Office social distancing signage and structures for workplaces are set to become important as the UK mulls a gradual, staggered return to work.

 Everyone is adapting rapidly, and most employers will need to think about how to manage the return to work and source things like office social distancing signage, which they’ve never previously needed, at speed.
 So it’s certainly not too early to start planning.

-Many staff members will feel anxious about returning to their desks, and a number of measures have been proposed, from staggered shift times to screens at workstations, and testing by temperature taking.
+Many staff members will feel anxious about returning to their desks, and a number of measures have been proposed, from staggered shift times to social distancing desk partitions and screens at workstations, and testing by temperature taking.
 Canteens may remain closed and hot-desking banned, with the frequency of and numbers at face-to-face meetings limited.

 Certainly, the office won’t feel ‘normal’ for a while.
 Covid-19 isn’t going to disappear overnight, so employers are going to have to find new ways for staff to stay safe on-site.
 Social distancing signage has a key role to play.